-The immediate surrounding area predominantly consists of residential lots in the same R1 zone.
+The immediate surrounding area predominantly consists of residential lots in the same R1 zone to the east and rural properties located in a RU2 - Rural Landscape zone to the west.

-Figure 1 on page 6 provides an overview of the area, and its surrounding land uses whilst Figure 2 also on page 6 provides an aerial view of the immediate area surrounding the subject site.
-Figure 3 on page 7 provides a street view of the site (image captured August 2023 via Google Street View).
+Figure 1 on page 7 provides an overview of the area, and its surrounding land uses whilst Figure 2 also on page 7 provides an aerial view of the immediate area surrounding the subject site.Figure 3 on page 8 provides a street view of the site.